hackclub/jams/jams/batches/sparkletilt-pcb/part-1/en-US.md

 **Nets**: Nets like VCC and GND serve as abstractions for actual connections in our schematic.
 If we connected every single chip to a central VCC and GND point in our schematic, it would be very messy.
 These symbols tell the PCB Designer that we need to connect those pins while keeping the schematic clean.

 **Decoupling Capacitors**: A decoupling capacitor is placed very close to the chip that needs or supplies power.
 When a chip suddenly demands power, it provides it while the battery and other components ramp up.
 It also absorbs noise and voltage spikes from the power source.
 So, these have to be as close to their parent IC as possible.
+In the KiCAD parts list, search `C` and after placing it change the value to the correct number and units (as shown in the image).

+Your *reference designator* numbers for C may be different from the image (C1 and C2).
+VCC and GND are also parts that can be imported like any other parts.
+And feel free to delete the labels on GND to reduce clutter.

 ### Clock

 ![](https://cloud-j48wmzjac-hack-club-bot.vercel.app/32.webp)
-The datasheet for our crystal, C13738, shows that pins 2 and 4 are connected to ground.
-So, import the part "Crystal_GND24".
+The datasheet for our crystal, C13738, shows that pins 2 and 4 are connected to ground [Search: Crystal_GND24].

 Now that our MCU is powered, it needs a clock to tick to[^3].
 We can configure the ATmega328P to use this 16MHz crystal rather than run at its default of 1MHz.